hmc-room-draw/room-draw/README.md

 This app uses Google OAuth for login.
 You need secret keys in JSON format for the Google Apps API as well as our Google Service Account, both of which I have posted on Slack.
 The app expects them to appear as `secrets/client.json` and `secrets/service_account.json` respectively.
-Thee can also be obtained via the Google Developer Console, although the service account key must be regenerated;
+These can also be obtained via the Google Developer Console, although the service account key must be regenerated;
 the extant one cannot be redownloaded.